Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Confounding Bias in the Linear Factor Model

-We start by illustrating our approach in a simple Linear-Gaussian model when $(Y, T, U)$ are jointly multivariate Gaussian and establish the following results:
+Before detailing our general copula-based approach, we provide some crucial intuition about our sensitivity analysis in a simple linear Gaussian factor model.
+The more general approach which we will introduce in the next section uses the same ideas presented here but relaxes the requirements on the marginal distributions of the treatment and outcome by using copulas.
+In the linear-Gaussian model, we highlight the following results:

-\begin{itemize} \item For causal inference with a single treatment, the confounding bias for $\text{PATE}_{t_1, t_2}$ is unbounded. \item When there are multiple treatments which can be used to identify (up to a causal equivalance class) the conditional confounder distribution, the magnitude of the confounding bias for $\text{PATE}_{t_1, t_2}$ is bounded.
-We characterize how the magnitude of this bound depends on the parameters of the latent confounder model. \item In the multi-cause setting there are many possible treatment contrasts.
-The confounding bias depends on the contrast.
-We characterize which treatment contrasts lead to the largest bounds and which treatment contrasts imply identifiable effects. \end{itemize} We demonstrate these results in the following model:
+\begin{itemize} \item For causal inference with multiple treatments, we show that the magnitude of the confounding bias for $\text{PATE}_{t_1, t_2}$ is bounded.
+Given standard assumptions for factor model identifiability this bound is identifiable.
+We characterize how the magnitude of this bound depends on the parameters of the latent confounder model and a scalar sensitivity parameter. \item The confounding bias depends on the treatment contrast.
+We characterize which treatment contrasts lead to the largest bounds and which treatment contrasts (if any) imply identifiable effects. \item For causal inference with a single treatment, for which the conditional confounder distribution is not identifiable, we cannot identify a bound for confounding bias of $\text{PATE}_{t_1, t_2}$ without additional assumptions. \end{itemize}